See Show Hope’s impact in the life of a family and the entire state of Louisiana.

 And without the faithful generosity of countless individuals, the work of Show Hope would not be possible.
 “The only thing I ever know to say is ‘thank you,’” Kim said. “[Your generosity] has poured into a gap.
 We had a tremendous gap in our lives, we had a tremendous gap in our ministry, we had a gap in our state with child welfare—and Show Hope’s donors poured into it with their generosity.
 I don’t know what else to say except ‘thank you’ because it poured into the gap.
 I don’t know where the boundary is or where the upper limit is, where it’s going—because we haven’t hit it yet, so that’s a good return.”

-To experience the practical teaching and tools for a path to healing and hope for children and families impacted by adoption or foster care, register today for our 2020 Empowered to Connect Conference Rewind.
+To experience the practical teaching and tools for a path to healing and hope for children and families impacted by adoption or foster care, register today for our Hope for the Journey Conference (previously the Empowered to Connect Conference.)
 Learn more here.